alishagogna/nextjs/README.md

 ## Documentation

-Documentation can be found on [Storybook's docs site](https://storybook.js.org/docs).
+Documentation can be found on [Next.js documentation](https://nextjs.org/docs).

 ## Install Dependencies